-The DUSTiNGS survey searched 50 nearby dwarf galaxies for dusty evolved stars using Spitzer Space Telescope 3.6 and 4.5 μm images.
+The DUSTiNGS survey searched 50 nearby dwarf galaxies for dusty evolved stars.
 The targets span a large range in metal content (from about 0.2% to 8% of solar).
-You can see the all-sky map of the DUSTiNGS targets and their properties in Fig. 1 from Boyer et al. (2015a); the cluster of target galaxies around l=120° is the Andromeda group (we included And I to And XXII).
+You can see the all-sky map of the DUSTiNGS targets and their properties in Fig. 1 from Boyer et al. (2015a).

 Paper II describes the discovery of more than 500 metal-poor dusty AGB stars.
 Preliminary results suggest that dust forms efficiently at least down to 0.6% solar metallicity.
 The catalog of dusty AGB candidates is available at CDS.

-Additional follow-up programs using Spitzer and the Hubble Space Telescope are in the works.
+Additional follow-up programs using JWST and the Hubble are planned.

 Fig. 1 from Boyer et al. (2015a)